vlang/v/doc/docs.md

 Any imported module name can be aliased using the `as` keyword:

-NOTE: this example will not compile unless you have created `mymod/sha256.v`
+> Note: This example will not compile unless you have created `mymod/sha256.v`

 ```v failcompile
 import crypto.sha256